Kuo Hsing-chun: Asian Games

-Before the 2014 Asian Games, she suffered an injury to her leg, which left her confined to a wheelchair for a month, as a result of the injury she donated an ambulance to Taitung hospital.
+Before the 2014 Asian Games, she suffered an injury to her leg, which left her unable to walk for a month; as a result of the injury she donated an ambulance to Taitung hospital.
 Injury notwithstanding, she went on to place fourth at the 2014 Asian Games in the 58 kg category.

 She was the flag bearer for Taiwan at the 2018 Asian Games where she competed in the 58 kg category.
 After the snatch portion of the competition she led Sukanya Srisurat by 2 kg with 105 kg.
 In the clean and jerk portion of the competition she secured the gold medal with her first lift of 125 kg, her next attempt was called at 133 kg, but there was an error loading the bar and only 130.5 kg was put on, she made the lift with a lopsided bar (one side weighed 2.5 kg more than the other) and received credit for 130 kg.
 Her last attempt in the clean and jerk was for a world record weight of 143 kg but she was unable to make the lift.